k0pernicus/rust-features-example/README.md

 You can use one of them using the `features` cargo argument:

-`cargo run --features english` for English,
+* for English regional package: `cargo run --features english`,

-`cargo run --features french` for French.
+* for French regional package: `cargo run --features french`.

 The main binary to illustrate the example is a "guess the number" game.